 - Fearful about where or how death occurs

 - Concern for their family’s wellbeing after death.

 These physical, emotional, social, practical and spiritual issues can all negatively affect a person’s quality of life.

-We provide Living Well services wherever they are needed: from our two sites, the Hospice in Farnham and Beacon Centre in Guildford; or in patient’s homes.
+We provide Living Well services wherever they are needed: from the Beacon Centre in Guildford; or in patient’s homes.

 All patients have a general assessment focusing on their concerns at the time of referral.
 Following our discussions we will help to prioritise their needs and can refer to other team members at Phyllis Tuckwell as appropriate.
 We can also signpost patients to information to help with decisions and choices.

 Contact our Advice & Referral Team (ART) of clinicians and administrators.
 HCPs can contact them directly to ask for advice about a patient with an advanced or terminal illness, or refer them to the Phyllis Tuckwell service.